quicwg/base-drafts/draft-ietf-quic-invariants.md

 ## Version

-The Version field contains a 32-bit integer, encoded in network byte order.
+The Version field contains a 4-byte identifier.
 This value can be used by endpoints to identify a QUIC Version.
-A Version field with a value of 0 is reserved for version negotiation (see
+A Version field with a value of 0 is reserved for version negotiation (see {{version-negotiation}}).
-{{version-negotiation}}).
 All other version numbers are potentially valid.

 The properties described in this document apply to all versions of QUIC.
 A protocol that does not conform to the properties described in this document is